Isma3l-19/alx-low_level_programming/0x09-static_libraries/README.md

-0x09.
-C - Static libraries - talks more about static and dynamic libraries in c
+0x09-static_libraries - This project is all about static libraries and a little dynamic libraries and how to create them